kefranabg/bento-starter-docs/docs/guide/README.md

 **Bento-starter** uses [firebase auth](https://firebase.google.com/docs/auth/) to handle user authentication.
 By default, Google Authentication is the only provider enabled in the **bento-starter** stack.
 You can easily add other providers like **Twitter** or **Facebook** by going to the [firebase console](https://console.firebase.google.com), on the `Authentication` page.

 - Login component is located in `src/views/Login.vue`.<br />
-- Authentication logic is located in `src/misc/handle-authentication.js` and in `src/store/authentication` folder.
+- Authentication management code is located in `src/misc/handle-authentication.js` and in `src/store/authentication` folder.

 <br />